Social Security cost-of-living adjustment could be 2.7% in 2026, according to new estimate

 Each fall, the agency uses inflation data from July, August and September to determine the COLA for the next year.
 The consumer price index (CPI), a basket of goods and services typically bought by consumers that tracks the change in prices on everyday items over time, showed that the inflation rate in July held steady at 2.7% on an annual basis, the same as it was in June.

-So far, the inflation rate has remained below 3% since the start of 2025.
+The inflation rate has remained at or below 3% since the start of 2025.
 However, experts predict it could inch up later in the year as tariffs put more pressure on consumer prices.
 Alan Detmeister, an economist at UBS, told CBS MoneyWatch that he estimates headline CPI will rise to 3.7% and core CPI will rise to 3.8% by the second quarter of 2026.

 Teresa Ghilarducci, a labor economist at New York City's New School, believes inflation will likely rise and is concerned that a moderate cost-of-living adjustment "probably won't be enough to cover the inflation rates that we're headed into," AARP reported.